k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 TDM 8.1 adds new templates for integration with the catalog masking.
 These templates add the **CatalogMaskingMapper** Actor to the LU population flows in order to run the catalog-based masking on the identified PII fields before loading them into the LU table.

-Do the following to use the new TDM templates for the catalog masking:
+Perform the following in order to use the new TDM templates for the catalog masking:

 - Run the **OverrideTemplatesWithCatalogTemplates** flow to remove the .cat suffix from the new templates and override the existing templates that create the LU table's population flows.
 - Create the population flows for the source LU tables based on the new templates.
 Verify that the **CatalogMaskingMapper** Actor is added to the population flows.